Zain-Saiyed/Converse_Now/README.md

 # Converse_Now
-This is a Android mobile application that converts Hamd Signs to Text as well as to speech.
+This is a Android mobile application that converts Hand Signs to Text as well as to speech.